 Polytheism: Pluralism and Diversity

 The many deities of Paganism are a recognition of the diversity of Nature.
 Some Pagans see the goddesses and gods as a community of individuals much like the diverse human community in this world.
 Others, such as followers of Isis and Osiris from ancient times onwards, and Wiccan-based Pagans in the modern world, see all the goddesses as one Great Goddess, and all the gods as one Great God, whose harmonious interaction is the secret of the universe.
-Yet others think there is a supreme divine principle, that “both wants and does not want to be called Zeus”, as Heraclitus wrote in the fifth century BCE, or which is the Great Goddess Mother of All Things, as Isis was to the first century CE novelist Apuleius and the Great Goddess is to many Western Pagans nowadays.
+Yet others think there is a supreme divine principle, that “both wants and does not want to be called Zeus”, as Heraclitus wrote in the fifth century BC.
+Or which the Great Goddess Mother of All Things, as Isis, was to the first century CE novelist Apuleius and the Great Goddess is to many Western Pagans nowadays.
 Yet others, such as the Emperor Julian, the great restorer of Paganism in Christian antiquity, and many Hindu mystics nowadays, believe in an abstract Supreme Principle, the origin and source of all things.
 But even these last Pagans recognise that other spiritual beings, although perhaps one in essence with a greater being, are themselves divine, and are not false or partial divinities.
 Pagans who worship the One are described as henotheists, believers in a supreme divine principle, rather than monotheists, believers in one true deity beside which all other deities are false.

 Pagan religions all recognise the feminine face of divinity.
 A religion without goddesses can hardly be classified as Pagan.
 Some Pagan paths, such as the cult of Odin or of Mithras, offer exclusive allegiance to one male god.
 But they do not deny the reality of other gods and goddesses, as monotheists do.
 (The word ‘cult’ has always meant the specialised veneration of one particular deity or pantheon, and has only recently been extended to mean the worship of a deified or semi-divine human leader.)
-By contrast, non-Pagan religions, such as Judaism, Christianity and Islam, often abhor the very idea of female divinity.
+By contrast, non-Pagan religions, such as Judaism, Christianity and Islam, often but not always, abhor the very idea of female divinity.
 The (then) Anglican Bishop of London even said a few years ago that religions with goddesses were ‘degenerate’!

 The many divinities of Pagan religion often include ancestral deities.
 The Anglo-Saxon royal houses of England traced their ancestry back to a god, usually Woden, and the Celtic kings of Cumbria traced their descent from the god Beli and the goddess Anna.
 Local and national heroes and heroines may be deified, as was Julius Caesar, and in all Pagan societies the deities of the household are venerated.
 These may include revered ancestors and, for a while, the newly dead, who may of may not choose to leave the world of the living for good.
 They may include local spirits of place, either as personified individuals such as the spirit of a spring or the house’s guardian toad or snake, or as group spirits such as Elves in England, the Little People in Ireland, Kobolds in Germany, Barstuccae in Lithuania, Lares and Penates in ancient Rome, and so on.
 A household shrine focuses the cult of these deities, and there is usually an annual ritual to honour them.
 The spirit of the hearth is often venerated, sometimes with a daily offering of food and drink, sometimes with an annual ritual of extinguishing and relighting the fire.
 Through ancestral and domestic ritual a spirit of continuity is preserved, and by the transmission of characteristics and purposes from the past, the future is assured of meaning.